Price Check in 15 Minutes: Recover $15K–$30K Left on the Table for $68K–$96K Operators

 Time check: 5 minutes elapsed.

-Minute 5-10: Interpret Score and Plan Price Increase
+Minute 5–10: Interpret Your Price Resistance Score And Set A Data-Backed Increase

 Your price resistance score tells you if you’re underpriced: